 The components of its system were originally made from wood and later aluminum and vinyl soffits.
 The problem with a wood soffit is that it is susceptible to pests, mold, rot and requires continual upkeep.
 Vinyl soffit fades, is flammable, is more susceptible to movement, and is not very aesthetically pleasing.
 Aluminum can bend, dent and pit, and is not easy to repair or refinish once installed.

 Now, with newer technology, Free Foam Cellular PVC, often called cellular PVC, has resolved these issues.
 This material resists termites and other insects, pests, mold growth, rot, heat damage, and many other problems that have traditionally plagued the soffit system.
 It has excellent paint adhesion and is easy to install.
 It’s available in a variety of styles that add beauty and character to your home.

 We have been in the business of home refinement for more than 2 decades.
 Our system is also designed to deliver flawless finishings that are unique and custom to your needs.
 We have a broad catalog of designs that will enhance the splendor of your house’s exterior and make you feel right at home.

 This, paired with the strength of our material will give you exceptional results, every time.
 The free foam Cellular PVC has been engineered with practicality in mind.
 It is lightweight yet functional, custom yet efficient and above all else, made to last a lifetime.

 Installing a soffit system has never been this easy and there are countless options available on the market to suit your pocket.
-Considering the progress made with material durability you can be certain that your soffit system will stand strong, no matter what life might throw at it.
+And considering the progress made with material durability you can be certain that your soffit system will stand strong, no matter what life might throw at it.
 Get in contact with one of our representatives today to talk about a customized solution to your construction needs.